Search for a rare disease

 A very rare motor neuron disease characterized by progressive upper motor neuron dysfunction leading to loss of the ability to walk with wheelchair dependence, and subsequently, loss of motor speech production.

 The prevalence and incidence of JPLS are not known.
-A very small number of cases, around 4 patients, have been reported to date with this condition.
+A very small number of cases have been reported to date with this condition.
 The disorder has been described in various ethnic groups.

 Affected patients are usually normal at birth and have normal early development.
 During the second year of life, they lose the ability to walk (some patients never walk due to early severe spasticity) and then develop slowly progressive upper motor neuron disorders including pseudobulbar palsy and spastic quadriplegia.
 Other signs include clumsiness, muscle weakness and balance difficulties.
 Patients generally become wheelchair dependent by adolescence.
 Between 2 and 10 years of age, motor speech production is lost causing dysarthria, dysphagia and drooling.
 Cognitive function is generally not affected.

 Mutations in the ALS2 gene (2q33-q35) encoding alsin, a protein that is abundant in motor neurons, and less commonly mutations in the ERLIN2 gene (8p11.2) have been reported.